willgcr/ImageSense/README.md

 - **Deployment:**
   - Frontend hosted on my personal server.
-  - Backend hosted on [Google Cloud Platform Compute Engine](https://cloud.google.com/compute), adaptable to any available Virtual Machine, and managed using Supervisor and Gunicorn.
+  - Backend hosted on [Google Cloud Platform Compute Engine](https://cloud.google.com/compute), adaptable to any available Virtual Machine.
   - The Flask app runs using Supervisor and Gunicorn.
 Configuration details are available in the deployment environment and are not provided here for simplicity.
+  - Nginx is utilized as a reverse proxy to route external traffic to the Gunicorn server.

 ## Credits